 What information does CCM collect?

 CCM collects data about individuals in several ways depending on their engagement with us.
-GDPR broadens the definition of personal and sensitive data.
+CCM processes data on the basis of consent and legitimate interest.

 CCM may collect: